All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can I take semaglutide and metformin together?

 Yes.
 Many patients take both medications simultaneously.
 They work through different mechanisms and complement each other well.
 Semaglutide provides stronger appetite suppression and weight loss, while metformin contributes to insulin sensitivity and glucose control.
 This combination is commonly prescribed for patients with type 2 diabetes.
-In fact, many of the semaglutide clinical trials allowed patients to continue metformin as a background medication, so there is extensive safety data supporting the combination.
+In fact, many of the semaglutide clinical trials allowed patients to continue metformin as a background medication, so there's extensive safety data supporting the combination.

 Should I switch from metformin to semaglutide?

 This depends on your goals.
-If metformin is managing your blood sugar adequately and you do not need significant weight loss, there may be no reason to switch.
+If metformin is managing your blood sugar adequately and you don't need significant weight loss, there may be no reason to switch.
 If you need more aggressive weight loss or better blood sugar control, adding or switching to semaglutide may be appropriate.
 Discuss this with your physician.

 Is metformin a weight loss drug?